Contacting your local Members of Provincial Parliament

 |Hamilton East-Stoney Creek||3,000,000||Nickel Belt||430,000|

-Send your candidates a note explaining the importance of aggregate to their constituency.
+Send your MPP a note explaining the importance of aggregate to his or her constituency.

-Download this one-pager of key messages that can be used when communicating with candidates in either the provincial or municipal elections.
+Download this one-pager of key messages that can be used when communicating with MPPs or municipal representatives.

-Send "sound bite" emails or tweets to candidates, we've taken each of the facts and broken them out into a single message so you can send a series of emails or direct tweets:
+Send "sound bite" emails or tweets to MPPs, we've taken each of the facts and broken them out into a single message so you can send a series of emails or direct tweets.

 - Did you know that aggregate (stone, sand and gravel) is literally all around us?
 It's in the roads and sidewalks we drive and walk on, it's used in water purification processes and in the manufacture of everything from paper and paint to chewing gum and household cleaners.